meteorhacks/meteord/README.md

 #### 2.1 From the Web

 You can also simply give URL of the tarball with `BUNDLE_URL` environment variable.
+Then MeteorD will fetch the bundle and run it.
 This is how to do it:

 ~~~shell
 docker run -d \